Understanding the Human Condition

 Frequently Asked Questions

-Steve Hargadon argues that innocence narratives function as a 'moral solvent that dissolves the appearance of aggression' by framing current actions as restoration of something that was lost.
-This allows coalitions to mobilize for predation while believing themselves to be acting in defense.
+Hargadon argues that innocence narratives function as 'moral solvent' that converts offensive action into defensive action by framing aggression as restoration of what was lost.
+This allows coalitions to mobilize for predation while believing themselves to be acting in defense, making the other party appear as the aggressor.